anders130/modulix/docs/src/getting-started.md

 .
 ├── hosts
 │   ├── host1
-│   │   ├── config.nix  # special args for the host
+│   │   ├── config.nix  # special args for the host (optional: default args are used)
 │   │   └── default.nix # the configuration for the host
 │   └── host2
 │       ├── config.nix